ygaller/spark-with-request-logger/readme.md

 # Embedded Jetty Spark instance with request logger

-How to create a Spark instance with an embedded Jetty server configuration with a log4j request logger
+How to create a Spark instance with an embedded Jetty server containing a log4j request logger

 ## Creating an embedded Jetty server with a request logger